thought-machine/please/README.md

 Unfortunately at the time of writing the Ubuntu and Debian PyPy packages don't have the shared libraries.
 For now we suggest that you use the packages from http://pypy.org.

+Alternatively, you've likely got CPython installed already, and installing cffi is as simple as `sudo pip install "cffi>=1.5.0"`.
+You can also use apt-get but be sure you are getting a sufficiently recent version, older distros (e.g. Trusty) may not package something new enough.

 Then you simply run `plz init` at the root of your project to set up a default config and you're good to start adding BUILD files.